 As the above examples show, Swrve’s push notification editor enables you to include up to three buttons to give your users custom options for interacting with the notification in extended view.
 You can configure the button actions with deeplinks to direct the customer to a specific screen in your app, or even use the buttons to create a short survey.
 For more information on how to configure custom buttons, see Creating push notifications.

 The button select results are included in the push notification campaign report.
-For more information, see Managing push notifications.
+For more information, see Campaign reports.

 Ensure your development team have upgraded your app to the latest version of the Swrve SDK and, for iOS, completed the additional integration steps for rich media options outlined in the iOS integration guide.
 Check the OS of your device to make sure it supports rich notifications (see Prerequisites above).
 If the media in your notification content includes any custom properties, check the QA device logs to make sure that a value exists for the specified property.

 On iOS 10, there is an intermittent issue with notification service extensions where, in some QA or sandbox instances, the rich media attachment is not displayed.
 This is a common issue that has been raised with Apple, but should not affect the production version of your app.